lonnieezell/monarch/_docs/index.md

 ### myth/

-This is the core of the Myth:work framework.
-It contains all of the code that makes Myth:work work.
+This is the core of the Monarch framework.
+It contains all of the code that makes Monarch work.

 ### public/